centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-centreon-poller.md

 ### SNMP

 SNMP must be configured on each poller being monitored.
-You can refer to this [documentation](operatingsystems-linux-snmp.md#prerequisites) describing how to set up a quick SNMP configuration.
+You can refer to [this documentation](operatingsystems-linux-snmp.md#prerequisites) to find out how to set up a quick SNMP configuration.

 ### SSH key exchange

-One of the check coming along with the pack is performed through SSH, the Central server should be able to connect to each poller being monitored.
+One of the checks included in the pack is performed through SSH.
+The central server should be able to connect to each poller being monitored.

-The Central server performs its checks while being **centreon-engine** user, and will log to the pollers as **centreon** user.
+The central server performs its checks as the **centreon-engine** user, and will log in to the pollers as the **centreon** user.

-Follow below steps to exchange the SSH key:
+Follow these steps to exchange the SSH key:

-1. From the poller being monitored by the Central server, set a password for the **centreon** user:
+1. On the poller being monitored by the central server, set a password for the **centreon** user:

 ```
 passwd centreon
 ```

-2. From the Central server, create and copy the new **centreon-user's SSH key** on the poller:
+2. On the central server, create and copy the new **centreon-user**'s SSH key on the poller:

 ```
 su - centreon-engine